RuiZ-18/Pattern-Recognition-Course/README.md

 # Pattern-Recognition-Course
-a repository of pattern recognition course
+A repository of pattern recognition course